LukePappa/Ourism/p.md

-The universe is an unbounded act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly attuned to pure existence.
+The universe is an unbounded act of self-realization, where everything present at its inception experiences a timeline of ever-finer attunement to pure existence.